Miami-Fort Lauderdale, FL: Dental Practice Consolidation Index

 Miami-Fort Lauderdale, FL: what this means

-On local DSO competition, demographics, provider scarcity, and retirement-driven supply, Miami-Fort Lauderdale, FL positions discount against the public national benchmark for general dental practices (2.5-5x EBITDA, 65-85% of collections).
+On local DSO competition, demographics, provider scarcity, and retirement-driven supply, Miami-Fort Lauderdale, FL positions average against the public national benchmark for general dental practices (2.5-5x EBITDA, 65-85% of collections).

 Market-attractiveness positioning vs the public national benchmark, derived from local competition, demographics, and consolidation.
 Not a transaction comp and not a practice-specific valuation.
 Apply to the practice's own normalized financials.
 Benchmark ranges are public (Levin, FOCUS, BizBuySell).